NickWaldock/practice-log/testing.md

   <tr>
     <td>Option 3 - Submit Musicicanship Exercises</td>
     <td>"YES", "245g", "Enter", "No"</td>
     <td>Function requests input from the user for a string.
 Displays it back to the user and asks whether to save or not.
 Validates for this choice.
-If yes, saves to the "practice_log" spreadsheet --> "my-technical-exercises" worksheet, if no returns to the menu</td>
+If yes, saves to the "practice_log" spreadsheet --> "my-musicianship-exercises" worksheet, if no returns to the menu</td>
     <td>Functions works as intended</td>
     <td>Pass</td>
   </tr>